milesj/web-lang/readme.md

-This specification is for a programming language designed for the web, specifically HTTP.
-The language aims to be object oriented, immutable, strongly typed, memory safe, garbage collected, statically typed via JIT or AOT compilation, and much more.
+This specification is for a programming language designed for the web, specifically HTTP, that runs on both the frontend and backend.
+The language aims to be object oriented through classes, interfaces, and traits, strongly typed with static-type checking at compile time, memory safe coupled with immutable only data structures and types, and much more.

-The following specifications are proof of concept, and mainly define the syntax and some functionality.
+The following specifications are proof of concept, which mainly define the syntax and some functionality.
 It is not an actual usable programming language.
 Simply thoughts in my head.

 * [Basics](spec/basics.md)
     * [Identifiers](spec/basics.md#identifiers)